karlospn/modernize-wcf-app-using-corewcf/README.md

 The ``/before`` folder contains a .NET 4.7.2 WCF app.

-The ``/after`` folder contains the result of migrating the WCF app to CoreWCF and .NET 7.
+The ``/after`` folder contains the end result after migrating the WCF app to CoreWCF and .NET 7.

 # Application